-At Huxley College of the Environment, our interdisciplinary curriculum is anchored by two academic branches, Environmental Sciences and Environmental Studies.
+At Huxley College of the Environment, our interdisciplinary curriculum is anchored by three academic departments, Environmental Sciences, Environmental Studies and Urban and Environmental Planning and Policy.
 Our faculty and students enjoy additional research and learning opportunities through five on-campus research institutes dedicated to furthering the study of energy, resilience, spatial, environmental toxicology, and watershed issues.

 Most Huxley College students complete a 10-15 credit internship, and many of our students receive scholarships based on academic performance and community involvement.
 Once they complete their degrees, our students go on to pursue a multitude of careers: